qi1mu/QM_Projects/README.md

    ```

 ## Getting Started
-1. Choose a project from the `src/python/games` or `src/python/terminal_apps` directory
+1. Choose a project from the `src/` directory (e.g., `src/chronoView`)
-2. Follow the specific README instructions in each project folder
+2. Follow the specific README instructions in each project folder (if available)
 3. Run the project using the provided instructions

 ## Contributing